offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                "(gene product)"
    ```

- * `{bm} regulatory gene` / `{bm} regulatory protein` - The proteins encoded by these genes effect gene expression for certain other genes.
+ * `{bm} regulatory gene` / `{bm} regulatory protein` - The proteins encoded by these genes affect gene expression for certain other genes.
 That is, a regulatory protein can cause certain other genes to be expressed more (promote gene expression) or less (repress gene expression).

    Regulatory genes are often controlled by external factors (e.g. sunlight, nutrients, temperature, etc..)